PlayStation (console): Legacy

 SCE was an upstart in the video game industry in late 1994, as the video game market in the early 1990s was dominated by Nintendo and Sega.
 Nintendo had been the clear leader in the industry since the introduction of the Nintendo Entertainment System in 1985 and the Nintendo 64 was initially expected to maintain this position.
-The PlayStation's target audience included the generation which was the first to grow up with mainstream video games, along with 18- to 29-year-olds who were not the primary focus of Nintendo.
+The PlayStation's target audience included the generation which was the first to grow up with mainstream video games, along with 18-29-year-olds who were not the primary focus of Nintendo.
 By the late 1990s, Sony became a highly regarded console brand due to the PlayStation, with a significant lead over second-place Nintendo, while Sega was relegated to a distant third.

 The PlayStation became the first "computer entertainment platform" to ship over 100 million units worldwide, with many critics attributing the console's success to third-party developers.
 It remains the sixth best-selling console of all time as of 2025, with a total of 102.49 million units sold.
 Around 7,900 individual games were published for the console during its 11-year life span, the second-most games ever produced for a console.
 Its success resulted in a significant financial boon for Sony as profits from their video game division contributed to 23%.

 Sony's next-generation PlayStation 2, which is backward compatible with the PlayStation's DualShock controller and games, was announced in 1999 and launched in 2000.
 The PlayStation's lead in installed base and developer support paved the way for the success of its successor, which overcame the earlier launch of the Sega's Dreamcast and then fended off competition from Microsoft's newcomer Xbox and Nintendo's GameCube.
 The PlayStation 2's immense success and failure of the Dreamcast were among the main factors which led to Sega abandoning the console market.
 To date, five PlayStation home consoles have been released, which have continued the same numbering scheme, as well as two portable systems.
 The PlayStation 3 also maintained backward compatibility with original PlayStation discs.
 Hundreds of PlayStation games have been digitally re-released on the PlayStation Portable, PlayStation 3, PlayStation Vita, PlayStation 4, and PlayStation 5.

 The PlayStation has often ranked among the best video game consoles.
 In 2018, Retro Gamer named it the third best console, crediting its sophisticated 3D capabilities as one of its key factors in gaining mass success, and lauding it as a "game-changer in every sense possible".
 In 2009, IGN ranked the PlayStation the seventh best console in their list, noting its appeal towards older audiences to be a crucial factor in propelling the video game industry, as well as its assistance in transitioning game industry to use the CD-ROM format.
 Keith Stuart from The Guardian likewise named it as the seventh best console in 2020, declaring that its success was so profound it "ruled the 1990s".